intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 protocol in constrained ways.
 A well-defined extensibility framework in a protocol is often the most valuable asset a protocol has.
-For instance, Diameter's comprehensive extensibility framework [RFC7423] is perhaps its most important feature; whereas the Session Description Protocol [RFC4566] has benefited greatly from the ability to extend with new attributes.
+For instance, Diameter's comprehensive extensibility framework [RFC7423] is perhaps its most important feature.
+The Session Description Protocol [RFC4566] has likewise benefited greatly from the ability to define new attributes, of which there are now in excess of 100.

 It is recognized that designing and defining an extension framework is challenging [RFC6709].
 In particular, it is difficult to anticipate the various ways in which future protocol users might wish to expand the protocol.

-Extension of a protocol without regard to the existing extension points - especially in an ad-hoc fashion - is a common source of implementation divergence.
+Extension of a protocol - either without regard to the existing extension points, or by using extension points in an unintended fashion - is a common source of implementation divergence.

-# A Fatalistic Interpretation of the Principle
+# A Fatalistic Interpretation of Postel's Principle

 As shown in {{time}}, an implementation that adheres closely to Postel's principle will, over time, be increasingly constrained in its behavior.
-The messages it transmits will be more and more tighly proscribed and it will have increasingly promiscuous criteria for acceptance of incoming messages.
+The messages it transmits will be more and more tighly proscribed and it will be increasingly promiscuous in accepting incoming messages.

-Thus, a more appropriate interpretation of Postel's principle might be as an observation that the Second Law of Thermodynamics applies to an unmaintained protocol.
+Thus, though it was most likely not the Postel's intention, the statement in RFC 760 and subsequently RFC 1122 might be recast as an application of the Second Law of Thermodynamics to protocol design.
 That is:

-> Over time, the pressure to favor interoperability over correctness leads to constraints on transmission and a need to be tolerant in reception.
+> Over time, the pressure to favor interoperability over correctness leads to increased constraints on transmission and greater tolerance to variation in reception.

 After all, even with the best intentions, the pressure to interoperate can be significant.
-No implementation can hope to avoid having to make a decision regarding the trade-off between correctness and interoperability forever.
+No implementation can hope to avoid having to trade correctness for interoperability indefinitely.

 # A New Design Principle for the Internet